SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/memcached-opentelemetry.md

 ### Step 2: Configure integration

-In this step, we will be configuring the yaml file required for Memcached Collection.
+In this step, you will configure the yaml file required for Memcached Collection.
 Path of the log file configured to capture Memcached logs needs to be given here.

 The files are typically located in `/var/log/memcached/memcached.log`.
 If you're using a customized path, check the respective conf file (default location : `/etc/memcached.conf`) for this information.